agconti/project-status/README.md

 What PRs do I have open?!?!

 This is a simple utility that quickly gets and formats your outstanding pull requests.
-PRs are filtered by the `Ready for code review label` and are formatted nicely so you can alert your team to take a look:
+PRs with the `Ready for code review label` are returned and formatted nicely so you can alert your team to take a look:

 ```
 - feat: super cool feature 😱  ( Opened 13 days ago ) (https://github.com/your-org/project/pull/1) L ⌚, Ready for code review ⚡